-With the help of South African musicians, Wired for Sound—consisting of Freshlyground founding member Simon Attwell, radio producer Kim Winter, and Freshlyground guitarist Julio Sigauque—produced an album with 17 tracks, all recorded between the central province of Tete and the northern island of Ibo off the coast of Cabo Delgado province.
+With the help of South African musicians—Freshlyground founding member Simon Attwell and guitarist Julio Sigauque along with radio producer Kim Winter—Wired for Sound produced an album with 17 tracks, all recorded between the central province of Tete and the northern island of Ibo off the coast of Cabo Delgado province.
 Every artist will receive copies of their produced tracks so that they can promote themselves through community radio stations and Soundcloud.

 The songs feature musical genres from hip hop, African style zouk, and the Mozambican Marrabenta and Chimurenga rhythms.
 Most lyrics cover relationships between the young and the elders, relations among family members, and relationships between men and women.
 Marcelino from Furancungo, Tete province, and Harry Potter (aka Genitomolava Molava) from Nacala and Ilha de Moçambique, Cabo Delgado province, remind young people to respect what their elders did for them:

 Mdy-k Raisse O Tesouro and Flay C Gazua Gazua from Pemba in Cabo Delgado urge women and families to speak up against domestic violence: